Programme for International Student Assessment (2000 to 2012): India

 Of the 74 countries tested in the PISA 2009 cycle including the "+" nations, the two Indian states came up 72nd and 73rd out of 74 in both reading and mathematics, and 73rd and 74th in science.
+In Himachal Pradesh, 57.9 percent of 15 year olds in school cannot be distinguished from not having learned any science at all and in TN 43.6 percent all in this category - ten times as many as the USA.
+The estimate of the fraction of Tamil Nadu or Himachal Pradesh students at level 6 in science proficiency was zero.
+Their estimate of the fraction at level 5: also zero.
+Compared to this, about 20 percent of Singapore students reach at least level 5 or 6, while those below level 1 is only 2.8 percent.
 India's poor performance may not be linguistic as some suggested.
 12.87% of US students, for example, indicated that the language of the test differed from the language spoken at home. while 30.77% of Himachal Pradesh students indicated that the language of the test differed from the language spoken at home, a significantly higher percent However, unlike American students, those Indian students with a different language at home did better on the PISA test than those with the same language.
 India's poor performance on the PISA test is consistent with India's poor performance in the only other instance when India's government allowed an international organization to test its students and consistent with India's own testing of its elite students in a study titled Student Learning in the Metros 2006.
 These studies were conducted using TIMSS questions.
 The poor result in PISA was greeted with dismay in the Indian media.
 The BBC reported that as of 2008, only 15% of India's students reach high school.